Select another wine

 About

 ‘Sophie’ is a new addition to the stable.
 She is named after Francois’ daughter born in 2020, joining her older brother ‘Daniel’ in the family lineup.
 ‘Sophie’ is a reinvention on a Cape classic which traditionally involved Cabernet Sauvignon and Cinsaut; Francois’ preference for Cabernet Franc as a more vivid and brighter wine led to this blend.
 The Cabernet Franc hails from southern Stellenbosch, receiving those very helpful False Bay breezes.
 The Cinsaut comes from Darling, which is a district almost entirely surrounded by the Swartland, a bit west of Malmesbury.
 It’s a much warmer and drier climate here, bringing deep, ripe red fruit flavors to the blend.
-‘Sophie’ has already earned acclaim on its maiden release, earning 5 stars from Platter’s Wine Guide.
+The 2021 edition sees a greater portion of Cinsaut, contrary to the previous vintage, though the region of both grapes remain the same.

 The grapes were both hand harvested.
-The Cabernet Franc was entirely destemmed, while up to 70% of the Cinsaut batches were fermented whole-cluster.
-After 18-26 days on the skins depending on the lot, the batches were pressed to two 50% new 300L French oak barrels for 18 months of maturation.
-It was bottled with just a dash of sulfur (50 ppm).
+The Cabernet Franc was entirely destemmed, while 80% of the Cinsaut batches were fermented whole-cluster.
+Both were fermented in one-ton open-top tubs.
+After 3-4 weeks on the skins, the batches were pressed to two 30% new 300L and 500L French oak barrels for 15 months of maturation.
+It was bottled with just a hit of sulfur.
 No fining or filtering.

 Stats

-• Vineyard: Southern Stellenbosch (Cabernet Franc) - Darling (Cinsaut)
+• Vineyard: Darling (Cinsaut) - Helderberg, Stellenbosch (Cabernet Franc) -

 • Soil Type: Various - mostly granite, shale and sandstone-based soils